holochain/scaffolding/README.md

 # Development Setup

-## Environment

-This package requires NPM v7.14 or later.

-You can use the `default.nix` included in this repository for a quick setup.

 ## Structure

-`@holochain/create` is structured as an NPM monorepo (available from NPM v7), to allow for composability and decoupling of its building blocks.
+The Holochain scaffolding tools are structured as an Yarn monorepo, to allow for composability and decoupling of its building blocks.

-Workspaces:
+Packages:

+- `@holochain/scaffolding` (located in `packages/scaffolding`): types, elements and vanilla JS functions to help design and generate Holochain applications.
 - `@holochain/scaffolding-ui` (located in `packages/client`): Vue app that serves as the client for `@holochain/create`.
-- `@holochain/scaffolding-generators` (located in `packages/generators`): vanilla JS functions that can generate Holochain code.
 - `@holochain/create` (located in `packages/create`): aggregator package that can be executed to scaffold fully working Holochain apps.

 ## Usage